varunshenoy/super-json-mode/README.md

 ## Roadmap

-There's a lot of features that can make Madlibs better.
+There's a lot of features that can make Super JSON Mode better.
 Here are some ideas.

 - [ ] **Qualitative output analysis**: We ran performance benchmarks, but we should come up with a more rigorous approach to judging the qualitative outputs of Super JSON Mode.

 - [ ] **Structured sampling**: ideally, we should mask the LLM's logits to enforce type constraints, similar to JSONFormer.
-There are a few packages out there that already do this, and either those should integrate our parallelized JSON generation pipeline or we should build it out into Madlibs.
+There are a few packages out there that already do this, and either those should integrate our parallelized JSON generation pipeline or we should build it out into Super JSON Mode.

 - [ ] **Dependency graph support**: Super JSON Mode has a very obvious failure case: when a key has a dependency on another key.
 Consider a JSON blob with two keys, `thought` and `response`.
 This sort of desired output is common for chain-of-thought with large language models, and it's very clear that the `response` is dependent on the `thought`.
 We should be able to pass in a graph of dependencies and batch prompts in a way that parent outputs are completed and passed onto child schema items.

-- [ ] **Llama.cpp support**: Madlibs works best in local situations where batch size is generally 1.
+- [ ] **Llama.cpp support**: Super JSON Mode works best in local situations where batch size is generally 1.
 You can exploit batchingto reduce latency, similar to speculative decoding.
 Llama.cpp is the premier framework for local models + cpu inference.

 - [ ] **TRT-LLM support**: vLLM is great and easy to use, but ideally we integrate with a much more performant framework like TRT-LLM.